Do you need to get the lead out?

 - How do I submit samples for analysis?
 Upon collection, samples and accompanying documentation (chain of custody) may be submitted to the lab in person or via common carrier/shipping services.
 Shipping may be the most economical choice.
 (See Teklab's Step by Step sampling guide for schools)

 - What do I do once I get my report?
 Contact the provider with any questions regarding the report.
 Results should be compared to drinking water standards.
 See the 3Ts for Reducing Lead in Drinking Water in Schools (USEPA)

 - Do I need to provide the report to parents?
 In short, yes, notification is required.
 Review the law for how/when to report to parents.

 - What do I do if my sample results are over the limit in the law?
 The State regulatory agency may provide guidance on mitigation requirements.
 See the 3Ts for Reducing Lead in Drinking Water in Schools (USEPA)

 - Why is lead in drinking water a priority?
 Potential health affects in children of school-age range from reduced IQ to hyperactivity and impaired growth.

-Review Teklab’s step by step guide to getting started and working through the process of having your facility’s drinking water tested for lead.
+Review Teklab’s step by step guide for schools, to getting started and working through the process of having your facility’s drinking water tested for lead.

 Back to main drinking water page